skandvj/HW1P2-Frame-Level-Speech-Recognition/README.md

      pip install numpy scikit-learn matplotlib torch
      ```

-### 3. **Open Jupyter Notebook**
-   - Navigate to the directory where your notebook file (`HW1P2_F24_Starter_Notebook.ipynb`) is located.
-Open the Jupyter notebook in your terminal using:
-     ```bash
-     jupyter notebook
-     ```
-   - This will open Jupyter in your web browser.
-Select the notebook file to open it.
+### 3. **Connect your Kaggle API and Download the Data from Kaggle**
+   - Commands are already written in .ipynb file.
+   - Install and import the chardet

 ### 4. **Configure Paths and Parameters**
    - Ensure the paths to your dataset (e.g., MFCC features and labels) are correctly set in the notebook.
 Update the paths in the data loading section if necessary.
+   - Run Class AudioDatset
+   - Run Class AudioTestDataSet

 ### 5. **Set the Configuration Parameters**
    - The default configuration is included in the notebook.
-You can modify the parameters such as the number of epochs, batch size, learning rate, etc. in the configuration section:
      ```python

      config = {
          'epochs'        : 20,
          'batch_size'    : 2048,